 Recently I have been watching

 some of the YouTube videos for The Phoenix Project.
-After receiving an angry message, I had to delete some of my comments, as the makers of this video do not like anyone disagreeing with them.
-Irena and I only bought property in Bulgaria more than twenty years ago, so they obviously know much more about this country than we do.
-If you post a video on the Internet, then of course no one should ever dare to criticize anything you say.
+After receiving a very angry message from the makers of this series of videos, I thought it best to delete some of my comments, as they did not like anyone disagreeing with them.
+Having had my article about property in Bulgaria published in The Daily Mail and after we appeared on Bulgarian TV, I am really not an expert on these matters.
+Irena and I have only bought three different properties in Bulgaria, in three very different regions of Bulgaria and over the last twenty odd years, so these Phoenix people obviously know much more about the ins and outs of property in this country than we do.
+If you post a video on the Internet, then of course no one should ever dare to criticize or disagree with anything you say.
+In any case, I am just a humble blogger and so I do not have the celebrity status of a YouTube star.

 |